PROCEEDINGS OF

 Boston and secured a painting studio at 73 Cornhill.

-presence of a contingent of fellow Bostonians resident in the
+contingent of fellow Bostonians resident in the former

 brother, the painter Henry Greenough (1807-83); and the

-acquainted in Boston and fell into a very comfortable routine
+been acquainted in Boston and fell into a very comfortable

-the Caffè Doney.
-Together they frequented the Accademia delle
+artists’ retreat, the Caffè Doney.
+Together they frequented

-Belle Arti, shared models, and visited each other’s lodgings
+the Accademia delle Belle Arti, shared models, and visited

-and studios.
-Over the next five months Hewins profited greatly
+each other’s lodgings and studios.
+Over the next five months

-trips to nearby villages with the support of his fellow
+and take sketching trips to nearby villages with the support

-ultimately succeed him in almost a quarter century later,
+that Hewins would ultimately succeed him in almost a

 James Edward Freeman (1808-84), the American figure painter